Big Mutha Truckers

-Big Mutha Truckers is a racing video game developed by British studio Eutechnyx and released in 2002.
+Big Mutha Truckers is an open world racing video game developed by British studio Eutechnyx and released in 2002.
 Set in fictional Hick County, the game revolves around completing trips between cities, delivering goods, and competing in races while at the helm of a semi truck.
 The game is available on GameCube, Xbox, PlayStation 2, and Microsoft Windows.
 It met with middling critical and commercial reception, due to repetitive gameplay, dated graphics, and lackluster sound.
 The game uses Steppenwolf's "Born to Be Wild" as its theme song.
-The sequel is Big Mutha Truckers 2.
+The game's sequel is Big Mutha Truckers 2.
 A different game of the same name was developed by Italian company Raylight Studios and released for the Game Boy Advance and Nintendo DS.

 The game's plot revolves around one of four available characters and their quest to inherit the family business.
 With plans to retire from the family business, Ma' Jackson challenges her four children, Cletus, Earl, Rawkus, and Bobbie-Sue, to a "Trial by Truckin".
 She gives each sibling 60 days in which to make deliveries to various cities in Hick State County, with the company going to the sibling with the most money in the end.